Georgy Gongadze Prize

-The Prize was founded by PEN Ukraine in partnership with the Kyiv-Mohyla Business School Alumni Association and the Ukrainian Pravda publication.
+The award was established by the Ukrainian PEN in partnership with the Alumni Association of the Kyiv-Mohyla Business School and the Ukrainian Pravda publication.

-George Gongadze was a man who refused to admit failure, who never gave up and never abandoned his path.
-George’s decision in 2000 to establish an online publication, the Ukrainian Pravda, was a revolutionary at the time as well as innovative step which influenced the formation of independent journalism in Ukraine.
+Georgy Gongadze was a man who refused to admit defeat, never gave up and never left his path.
+Georgy's decision to establish the Ukrainian Pravda online publication in 2000 was a revolutionary and at the same time innovative step that influenced the development of independent journalism in Ukraine.

-– devotion to principles and values of independent journalism,
+- commitment to the principles and values of independent journalism,

 - professionalism and competence,

 - a significant contribution to the development of a particular genre or media environment as a whole,

 - creation of materials that have led to the solution or understanding of certain problems in society and changes in the country.

 * Only journalists working in Ukraine who have remained in the profession for the last 5 years can apply for the Prize.